mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 cost of EIP (note, EIP charges only apply when instance is not in use)

-- EIP cost $0.005 when not in use.
+- EIP costs $0.005 when not in use.

 cost of AMI

-- The AMI Ubuntu 24.04 was a free tier eligible.
+- The AMI Ubuntu 24.04 was a free-tier eligible.